commoncrawl/news-crawl/README.md

 docker run --net=host \
     -v $PWD/data/elasticsearch:/data/elasticsearch \
     -v $PWD/data/warc:/data/warc \
-    --rm --name newscrawler -i -t newscrawler:1.18.1 /bin/bash
+    --rm --name newscrawler -i -t newscrawler:2.10.0 /bin/bash
 ```

 NOTE: don't forget to adapt the paths to mounted volumes used to persist data on the host.
 Make sure to add the user agent configuration in conf/crawler-conf.yaml.

 CAVEAT: Make sure that the Elasticsearch port 9200 is not already in use or mapped by a running ES instance.
 Otherwise Elasticsearch commands may affect the running instance!

-The crawler is launched in the running container by the script
+Once you are logged onto the Docker container, start the services and crawl with

 ```
 /home/ubuntu/news-crawler/bin/run-crawler.sh